WayPointVenturesOrg/coursewarelibrary/ENU/55351AC/Labs/Mod06/0601-Manage user settings with Group Policy.md

 3. Right-click or access the context menu for **Start**, and then select **Windows Terminal**.

-4. In the **Windows PowerShell** window, enter the following command, and then press Enter:
+4. In the **Windows PowerShell** window, enter the following command, and then select Enter:

    ```
    Gpupdate /force